Repatriating Funds From Overseas: Transfers, Taxes, And More

-Often, transferring money out of a country isn’t as simple as calling your bank and initiating a wire of the funds.
+In some countries, transferring money out isn’t as simple as calling your bank and initiating a wire.

 Some jurisdictions, including Colombia and Brazil, for example, require you to register any funds you bring into the country.

 People tell stories of how difficult or even impossible it was for them to get their money out of these countries.
-The reason for the difficulty is typically because the complainant didn’t follow the rules when bringing the money into the country in the first place.
+The reason for the difficulty is typically because the one complaining didn’t follow the rules when bringing the money into the country in the first place.

 Either he didn’t know about the rules and didn’t use a knowledgeable attorney for the transaction… or he did know about the rules and chose to ignore them.